In a possible near future

 1: Mean Street

-No, a road forward.
+No, more.
+A road forward.

 Damned if he was going to be another digit in veteran suicide stats.